- Award: MMus

 - Establish networks, collaborators and contacts

-The course is available on either a full-time (typically one year); part-time (typically two year); or distance learning basis.
+The course is available on either a full-time (typically one year); part-time (typically two years); or distance learning basis.
 The academic year is 12 months long and comprises three semesters: October-January; February-June; and June-October.
 Taught sessions are held during the daytime.
-Professional songwriters, music publishers and others involved in the songwriting industry visit regularly to teach, host Q and A sessions and give masterclasses.
+Professional songwriters, music publishers and others involved in the songwriting industry visit regularly to teach, host Q & A sessions and give masterclasses.

 - To enable you to write and record songs to a professional level

 - To develop critical awareness relating to your own songs and others'